 Posterior resin infiltration and direct vision

-In the enamel proximal lesions, before cavitation, the initiation of the caries process, is characterized by a subsurface white spot formation, with a overlying pseudointact surface.
+The infiltration technique we’ve been talking about might actually be a great way to stop interproximal incipient caries in a non invasive way.
+Posterior resin infiltration requires direct vision of the proximal lesions of the enamel.
+These kind of lesions before cavitation, the initiation of the caries process, is characterized by a subsurface white spot formation, with a overlying almost intact surface.

 Once a tooth is cavitated because of a caries, the lesion tends to progress.
-(5)(6) So ideally before having a cavitated lesion some kind of intervention should be done: to invert the process of demineralization to a remineralization, or, at least,to arrest the demineralization process.
+(5)(6) So ideally before having a cavitated lesion some kind of intervention should be done: to invert the process of demineralization to a remineralization, or, at least, to stop the demineralization process.

-REMINERALIZATION of white spot lesions with an intact surface is possible.
-The arrest of the lesion may be achieved and it can rely on calcium and phosphate ions.
-The use of topical fluorides to enchance remineralization of demineralized proximal enamel has been advocated (7).
+Remineralization of white spot lesions with an intact surface is possible.
+The lesion can be stopped and we can rely on calcium and phosphate ions.
+The use of topical fluorides to enhance remineralization of demineralized proximal enamel has been advocated (7).
 For example one of the protocols that demonstrated some benefits is the application of fluoride varnish every third months.
 It significantly reduces the progression of proximal caries lesions in premolars and molars.
 The most obvious reduction of caries progression is observed among children with moderate caries risk, while children with high caries activity (more than 9 new proximal lesions) do not benefit from proximal caries reduction.
 (8)